 To find more information about your payments, go to My payments in your Centrelink online account.
 There, you’ll be able to see information including how we work out your payment and how much we’ll pay you.

 How much you or your partner get paid affects your payment.
 We need to know what you both get paid so we can pay you the right amount.

-You must tell us if things change as it may affect your Youth Allowance payment.
+You must tell us if things change when you’re getting Youth Allowance for students and Australian Apprentices as it may affect your payment.